ThePrankMonkey/inventarr/README.md

     - [x] Update Create
     - [ ] Update Modify
     - [ ] Handle min/max for labels
+  - [ ] Support Inventory Checking
+    - [ ] New page that has an input for the value of a qrcode
+      - [ ] Will display data differently depending on the type
+      - [ ] Will select the input so a new entry will override and kick off new data pull
   - [ ] ???

+### Extra Features

 - [ ] Use/Restock
   - [ ] Work on Unit Conversions
   - [ ] Use Ingredients/Components